turingschool/mentorship-curriculum-site/mentor_committee/index.md

 * Be critical to the work of revisioning a robust, growth-oriented mentorship program that benefits both our students and our mentors personal and professional grown
 * Help define what mentorship at Turing is today and what it can be in the future

-## 2008-2011 Inning Mentor Committee Members
+## 2012 - ∞ Inning Mentor Committee Members

-We are thrilled to be working with this group as our founding Mentor Committee members:
+We are thrilled to be working with this group as our  Mentor Committee members:

-* Annie Wolff, on Slack: _@wolffann_
-* Eddie Zaneski, on Slack: _@eddiezane_
-* Heather Faerber, on Slack: _@heatherF_
+* Hugh Hartigan, on Slack: <a href="https://turingschool.slack.com/archives/D027YPPUFD5" target="_blank">_@Hugh Hartigan_</a>
-* Jacob Bogart, on Slack: _@jacobogart_
+* Jacob Bogart, on Slack: <a href="https://turingschool.slack.com/archives/D01GJUJFDLL" target="_blank">_@jacobogart_</a>
-* Melvin Cedeno, on Slack: _@Melvin cedeno_
-* Mike Duke, on Slack: _@Duke_
+* Mike Duke, on Slack: <a href="https://turingschool.slack.com/archives/D01G9M5U0HK" target="_blank">_@Duke_</a>
-* Vee Andrade, on Slack: _@vee_
+* Josh Sevy, on Slack: <a href="https://turingschool.slack.com/archives/DUGQZ77PX" target="_blank">_@joshuasevy_</a>

-Initial committee members plan to serve through December 2020 to allow for more consistent feedback and communication while we kick off this mentorship revitalization program.
-Future committee member groups will serve for approximately 3 months (2 modules).
+Current committee members plan to serve through December 2021 to allow for more consistent feedback and communication while we kick off this mentorship revitalization program.

 ## Reasons to Join as a Committee Member